FREE CONSULTATIONS 24/7

 Vehicular manslaughter is a very common form of this offense.
 Causing a fatal accident while driving drunk or committing another traffic offense that endangered others, such as speeding excessively, might lead to manslaughter charges.
 A felony DUI charge is also likely if drugs or alcohol were involved.

-Contact a Silver Spring, MD Manslaughter Attorney
+Contact a Silver Spring Manslaughter Attorney

 The Law Offices of Gerstenfield & Demirji, PC. is committed to providing the best criminal defense services possible.
 Our experienced team of Silver Spring, MD manslaughter attorneys will do all we can to protect your rights and personal freedoms.
 Contact us at 301-589-9500 for a complimentary consultation.